 We serve youth under the age of 21 who are Medicaid eligible and have a qualifying mental health diagnosis.
 WISe is a voluntary program.

 FOCIS is a 30-day intervention for families of children who are experiencing a mental health and behavioral crisis.
 Our in-home and community-based services include:

 - 12 hours per week of therapeutic aid services

 We use a Wraparound philosophy with a team approach focusing on strengths and the family.
 Our Child and Family Team works to establish community supports that assists families after FOCIS.

 FOCIS is appropriate for families who require additional support to successfully transition from in-patient care.
 At the same time, we strive to prevent the need for a higher level of service such as hospitalization.

 This program is for children 18 years old and younger and their families.
 The availability of FOCIS is limited.
 The first step in applying for FOCIS is for the primary therapist to fax a completed referral form to Behavioral Health Options: Fax: 509-232-3130,

 We offer this specialized treatment process for youth with maladaptive sexualized behavior that focuses on education, supervision, family support, community collaboration, and therapeutic intervention.
 Our goal is to reduce the occurrence of maladaptive sexualized behaviors for individual youth and the community as a whole.

-We work with youth age 17 and younger.
+We primarily work with youth age 17 and younger.
 We serve Medicaid eligible families and accept some private insurance.
-Please note that we do not provide services to adjudicated youth or youth charged with a sexual offense.
+Please note that we do not currently have a Certified Sex Offender Treatment Provider (CSOTP) on staff, so services provided may not conform to some court requirements such as SSODA or SSOSA treatment.
 To enroll in this program, please contact our Intake Team at 509-747-8224.